-2020’s Best Hola Alternatives, Competitors, and Similar VPNs
+Best Hola Alternatives, Competitors, and Similar VPNs 2022

-It seems unsecured and genuinely doesn’t hide your identity especially when you’re a free user.
-So, here I will be sharing Hola alternative and similar VPN apps for sturdy protection.
+It seems unsecured and genuinely doesn’t hide your identity, especially when you’re a free user.
+So, here I will be sharing Hola alternatives and similar VPN apps for sturdy protection.

 But, there are many reviews against Hola due to potential privacy and security issues that I am not going to discuss in detail.
 You can check online for indepth information. 🙂

 NordVPN can be a lifesaver for those looking for double security layer and DDoS attack shield against hackers, malware, and agencies.
 So, what the heck is “double layer”?
 Actually, it hides your identity and IP address twice.

 You can access blocked content through hundreds of encrypted (256-bit AES protocol) servers placed in more than 50 countries powered by dedicated IP addresses.
 Providing unlimited download, traffic, and Peer-2-Peer downloads with ultra-fast speeds.
 They don’t log online activities just to ensure maximum user privacy.

 It supports multiple devices, including iOS, Android, Windows, Mac, etc., as well as Google Chrome and Firefox extensions which makes it the great Hola unblocker alternative.
 Any VPN software without Kill Switch could spoil the user’s identity when it gets interrupted.

 And for that, NordVPN also has Kill Switch functionality.
 It restricts incoming and outgoing data to avoid information leakage until you re-connect to the safe network.
 It allows six synchronous devices at the same time and 24/7 customer assistance via chat and email.
 It’s a premium VPN, but you can try for 30-days.

 ExpressVPN – Best “Overall” Alternative to Hola VPN